 (e) policies governing the responsibilities of the Patient Care Assessment Coordinator and Committee.

 (2) Effective July 1, 1987, pursuant to M.G.L. c.
-111, § 203(d), every hospital and nursing home, as a condition of licensure, shall establish a Qualified Patient Care Assessment Program.
+111, § 203(d), every hospital, as a condition of licensure, shall establish a Patient Care Assessment Program.
+Pursuant to M.G.L. c.
+111, § 203(e), every licensed nursing home, as a condition of licensure, shall adhere to the requirements of 243 CMR 2.14 and 3.13.

 (3) Pursuant to M.G.L. c.
-112, § 5, every licensee must participate in the Qualified Patient Care Assessment Program established by a health care facility where the licensee has employment, practice, association for the purpose of providing patient care, or privileges, and a licensee may not accept employment, practice, association for the purpose of providing patient care, or privileges at a health care facility unless it has a Qualified Patient Care Assessment Program.
-However, to ease the transition and to enhance eventual compliance with 243 CMR 3.00, the Board hereby allows participation until July 1, 1987 in a pre-existing, Non-Qualified Patient Care Assessment Program.
-After June 30, 1987, all licensees must participate in a Qualified Patient Care Assessment Program.
+112, § 5, every licensee must participate in the Patient Care Assessment Program established by a health care facility where the licensee has employment, practice, association for the purpose of providing patient care, or privileges, and a licensee may not accept employment, practice, association for the purpose of providing patient care, or privileges at a health care facility unless it has a Patient Care Assessment Program.

-(4) Whether or not a licensee is employed by, associated with for the purpose of providing patient care, or has practice or privileges at a health care facility with a Qualified Patient Care Assessment Program, the licensee must, as a condition of licensure, adhere to 243 CMR 3.10.
+(4) Whether or not a licensee is employed by, associated with for the purpose of providing patient care, or has practice or privileges at a health care facility with a Patient Care Assessment Program, the licensee must, as a condition of licensure, adhere to 243 CMR 3.10.

 3.04: Confidentiality of Records and Information

-(1) To promote free and full compliance with the reporting requirements set forth below, which will enhance the protection of the public, information and records both generated pursuant to 243 CMR 3.00 and which relate to the functions of a "Medical Peer Review Committee" (as defined by M.G.L. c.
+(1) To promote free and full compliance with the reporting requirements set forth below, which will enhance the protection of the public, information and records generated pursuant to 243 CMR 3.00 and which relate to the functions of a "Medical Peer Review Committee" (as defined by M.G.L. c.
 111, § 1), are hereby deemed confidential and, to the extent allowable under M.G.L. c.
 111, § 204, not subject to subpoena, discovery or introduction into evidence.

-3.04: continued

-(2) To protect the confidentiality of information and records both generated pursuant to 243 CMR 3.00 and which also relate to the functions of a Medical Peer Review Committee (as defined by M.G.L. c.
+(2) To protect the confidentiality of information and records generated pursuant to 243 CMR 3.00 and which also relate to the functions of a Medical Peer Review Committee (as defined by M.G.L. c.
 111, § 1) and to assure that this information and these records are not subject to subpoena, discovery or introduction into evidence, the Patient Care Assessment Coordinator may designate such information and records as "proceedings, reports and records of a medical peer review committee," within the meaning of M.G.L. c.
 111, § 204(a).

-(3) Information and records so designated by the Patient Care Assessment Coordinator pursuant to 243 CMR 3.04(2) may be maintained or utilized by the Board of Registration in Medicine, including but not limited to its Data Repository and its Disciplinary Unit, in its investigations or its other proceedings.
+(3) Information and records so designated by the Patient Care Assessment Coordinator pursuant to 243 CMR 3.04(2) may be maintained or utilized by the Board of Registration in Medicine, including but not limited to the Data Repository and the Enforcement Division, in its investigations or its other proceedings.
 Such information and records maintained or utilized by the Board shall remain confidential and not subject to subpoena, discovery or introduction into evidence, consistent with M.G.L. c.
 111, § 204.
 However, such information and records may not remain confidential if disclosed in an adjudicatory proceeding, but the information and records shall be otherwise subject to any protections provided by M.G.L. c.
 111, § 204.

 (4) The provisions in 243 CMR 3.04 shall not apply to "proceedings, reports and records of a medical peer review committee," within the meaning of M.G.L. c.
 111, § 204(a), if such proceedings, reports or records are obtained from a source independent of a Medical Peer Review Committee.

-3.05: Qualified Patient Care Assessment Program - Credentialing
+3.05: Patient Care Assessment Program - Credentialing